Available interactions

 from overlapping the plotting region borders by expanding the scale.

-Here’s how it looks like when they’re set to 0
+Here’s how it looks like when they’re actually set to the values

 :